 David O' Brien David has climbed in the Indian and Nepalese Himalayas as well as in the Alps.
 He has led expeditions in the high arctic island of Spitsbergen and has a liking for the cold and remote having crossed Greenland by ski.
 He has organised and led overland trips in Asia and North Africa.
 David has been climbing and working with Summit Climb since 2006 and is a thoughtful, considerate leader.
 He was assistant leader on Everest in 2010 and will be back on Everest for the fourth time this year.
 He is a Fellow of the Royal Geographical Society and lives in London with his partner and child.

 Jürgen Oblinger Born in 1984, is a trained engineer and IVBV mountain guide aspirant.
 As a Basic participant, he got his first taste of 7000m altitude air with us on Pik Lenin (summit) and Khan Tengri (attempted one-day-ascent, 6700m).
 That was in 2017, the same year he quit his engineering job to make a full-time living from the mountains.
 Before that, he had climbed wild north faces, already was a strong rock, ice and ski alpinist.
 On two private trips to the Peruvian Andes, he climbed lesser-known 5000-meter peaks and a few 6000-meter peaks, sometimes via technically challenging routes.
 In the meantime, Obi, as Jürgen likes to be called, is about to complete his mountain guide exam.
 In 2019 Obi took over his first tour guide for us on Mount Kenya and since then it is hard to imagine our team without him.
-He lives together with his partner in the Allgäu on a rustic mountain pasture before to live simply and modestly in nature.
+In 2021 he lead our expedition preparations and a Lenin Peak ski expedition.
+He lives together with his partner in the Allgäu (southern German Alps) on a rustic mountain pasture, enjoying the simplicity and modesty in nature.